How to Shoot white Object on White Background?

 Once that is done, you should set your camera to the highest shutter speed that fits in with your lighting.
 This value might vary from 1/160 to 1/200.
 If you want to be on the safer side, keep it 1/160.
 This will minimize the ambient light in the image.
 You should also set your ISO to the minimum for minimum noise.

 The aperture of your camera also plays a crucial role as far as focusing on the product is concerned.
-The higher you keep the F number, the more focus will be on the object.
+The higher you keep the F-number, the more focus will be on the object.
 Mostly, you should keep it between F8 to F11.

 Set Up the Background

 To shoot a white object, the first thing you need is a large white surface in the background.
-This surface could be a reflector, a white foam board or even a large piece of white paper.
+This surface could be a reflector, a white foam board, or even a large piece of white paper.
 Place the white postcard paper in a bit open ‘L’ shape on a flat surface and against a wall.
 Make sure that the paper has a nice curve on it.
-This will ensure that the background doesn’t have any hard lines or corner.
+This will ensure that the background doesn’t have any hard lines or corners.

 The challenge is to separate the white object from the white background.
 To do so, you’ll need to apply the lighting in such a way that it focuses more on the background than the product.
-This will give a strong white colour to the background, which in turn will bring the product to a grey-ish shade.
+This will give a strong white color to the background, which in turn will bring the product to a grey-ish shade.
 As a result, both the product and the background are distinguished clearly.

 Here, you’ll need to experiment with your lights and reflectors to give optimum focus to the object.
 You might need to try different distances and angles to give the perfect lighting to your images.

-Once you’ve clicked your pictures, it’s time to take them in a workshop (editing) to give the final touch.
+Once you’ve clicked your pictures, it’s time to take them to a workshop (editing) to give the final touch.
 This will help you get rid of tiny imperfections and reflections from your product.
 To do so, you can use the “burn and dodge” tool in Photoshop.
 This will get those edges away from the background.
 Then, if needed, you could also light up the background a bit to produce more clarity in the image.